 - Overused joints.
 This can occur through repetitive lifting, bending or twisting.

 - Injury or trauma to bones.
 Whiplash, compression fractures or other kinds of injuries can hasten the degeneration of joints.

 - Obesity.
 Excess body weight places more stress on the joints.

 - Genetics.
 Inherited traits can produce conditions experienced by family members.

 - Other conditions.
 Decreased blood supply, chronic illness, infection or a diminished immune system can contribute to joint degradation.

 Treatment for bone spurs

-Symptoms associated with bone spurs usually can be managed successfully through conservative treatment methods such as pain medication and physical therapy.
-If chronic pain persists after weeks or months of conservative treatment, surgery might be considered.
-However, a patient should never feel as if highly invasive traditional open spine surgery is the only option.
-Laser Spine Institute offers a variety of minimally invasive, outpatient procedures designed to alleviate neck or back pain associated with bone spurs.
-Contact Laser Spine Institute to learn more, and to receive a review of an MRI or CT scan to determine whether you may be a candidate for one of our procedures.
+Symptoms associated with bone spurs usually can be managed successfully through conservative treatment methods, such as pain medication, chiropractic treatments and physical therapy.
+If chronic pain persists after several weeks or months of conservative treatment, surgery might be considered.
+However, a patient should never feel as if highly invasive traditional open spine surgery is the only option for this chronic condition.